 Zenoni has felt the urge to examine her Catholic upbringing more closely.
-She has searched to understand Biblical teachings on the issue and said playing the girlfriend of one of the murderers has been eye-opening
+She has searched to understand Biblical teachings on the issue and said playing the girlfriend of one of the murderers has been eye-opening.

 "She's in this terrible situation.
-Donohoe has heard nothing but Seeing how horrible her life is; it makes mine look not so bad," she said
+Seeing how horrible her life is; it makes mine look not so bad," she said.